HenriPatrick157/ChatApp/README.md

-# ChatApp
+# LetsCope
-ChatApp is an android online support group application for cancer victims.
+LetsCope is an android online support group application for cancer victims.
 It provides a safe place to share and work through feelings and challenges, with the possibility of consulting their doctors for medical advice